Recreational Pilot Permit

 - 5 hours solo

-- Although ground school is not required bythe Canadian Air Regulations, you still need to pass the exam and most likely need some help.
-Checkout our ground school options here.
+- Although ground school is not required by the Canadian Air Regulations, you still need to pass the exam and most likely need some help.
+We offer a online Recreational Ground School.

 - A Transport Canada Flight and Written examination.

 Dual: Flight with a flight instructor.
 The student will seat in the left pilot seat and the instructor will be in the right seat.
 The airplane has full dual controls.

 Solo: Flight with the student as the only occupant.
 Solo flight is supervised by the flight instructor for each flight.